 Posttraumatic stress disorder, also known as PTSD, is a mental health condition that develops after a child or adolescent witnesses or experiences a traumatic event.
 Presentations of PTSD may vary, especially in children under the age of 6.
 Some children and adolescents who are living with PTSD may display fearful reactions, along with emotional and behavioral changes.
 Other young people who suffer from PTSD may demonstrate depressive symptoms such as disinterest in typical activities and cognitive changes.
 Some children and adolescents can experience a combination of these symptoms depending on the severity of the condition.

-A child or adolescent may develop PTSD after experiencing a traumatic event, such as physical assault, sexual violence, kidnapping, natural disaster, sudden and major medical incident, or severe car accident.
+A child or adolescent may develop PTSD after experiencing a traumatic event, such as a physical assault, sexual violence, a kidnapping, a natural disaster, a sudden and major medical incident, or a severe car accident.
 PTSD may also emerge in young people who witnessed any of these traumatic events.
 Children and adolescents typically suffer from more severe PTSD if they are the victim of intentional violence from familiar people, such as sexual violence from family members.

 Young people who suffer from PTSD may exhibit dissociative symptoms that cause them to feel disconnected from reality.
 Dissociative symptoms include depersonalization, where a child feels detached from their own body and thoughts, and derealization, where a child perceives the world as distant and unreal.
 A child may also experience visual and auditory hallucinations that impact how they process reality.